 top of page

-the wandering home of artist books
+the wandering abode of artist's books

-and its wanderings
+and his wanderings

 sl3.jpg